yuxizzz/HistoLearn/README.md

 # HistoLearn

 ## Description:

-A paragraph that describes the purpose of your R package and biological data being analyzed.
-Explain how your package add to or improve a current work flow in bioinformatics or computa- tional biology (i.e., how is it unique?, what issue does it address?).
-Finally, include the R version (not RStudio version) and platform (Mac, Windows, Linux (Debian, Fedora/Redhat, Ubuntu)), used to develop the package.
-You may obtain this information by running utils::sessionInfo().
-There should be no Shiny implementation at this point.
+The clinical practice of pathology involves tasks such as tumor detection and stage classification on H&E-stained tissue images.
+With the advancement of AI and computational biology, many of these tasks can now be automated.
+Recently developed foundation models, or general-purpose encoders, can process regions of interest (ROIs) or whole-slide images (WSIs) and generate high-dimensional feature embeddings that capture complex histological patterns.
+These embeddings can then serve as inputs for downstream analyses and predictive modeling, including classification and segmentation tasks (Chen et al., 2024).

-HistoLearn provides a lightweight, modular workflow for computational pathology that integrates core steps of feature handling and model
+HistoLearn provides a lightweight and modular workflow for computational pathology that integrates essential steps such as feature handling, interpretation, and model training.
-evaluation: loading H&E region-of-interest (ROI) embeddings, performing dimensionality reduction, training a classifier, and assessing performance.
-The package implements a simple yet reproducible PCA + k-NN pipeline inspired by common workflows for pathology foundation models (Chen et al., 2024).
-Key strengths include: - A minimalist pipeline for interpreting high-dimensional histological features derived from pathology foundation models. - One-line downstream training of a supervised machine-learning model. - Intuitive visualization of embedding spaces through PCA-based projections and pairwise plots.
+It enables users to load hematoxylin and eosin (H&E) embeddings with their class labels, perform dimensionality reduction, train classifiers, and evaluate performance.
+The package implements a simple yet effective pipeline combining principal component analysis (PCA) and k-nearest neighbors (kNN), inspired by workflows used in pathology foundation models (Chen et al., 2024).
+HistoLearn offers an all-in-one framework for the interpretation and predictive modeling of high-dimensional histological embeddings.

 This package was developed under R 4.5.1 (2025-06-13) on macOS Sonoma 14.5 (aarch64-apple-darwin20).